Algeria travel guide

 For short stays in Algeria, you can drive using a UK licence.
-You should avoid road travel outside major cities at night.
+While the major road system has improved, take particular care on minor roads and at night.
 Algeria has a high road traffic accident rate.
-More than 5000 people were killed and over 12,000 injured in road traffic accidents in 2012.
 If possible travel in a convoy of at least 2-3 vehicles outside the main towns.

 Algerian family law is different from UK law.
 If you’re a dual British-Algerian national, take particular care if child custody or forced marriage is likely to become an issue during your stay.
 Children (aged 18 or under) leaving Algeria need written authorisation from their father to travel if they’re travelling alone.
 If you have any concerns, seek advice before travelling to Algeria or agreeing to family members travelling to Algeria.

 Terrorists are very likely to try to carry out attacks in Algeria, including kidnappings.
 Terrorist attacks have focussed on the Algerian state, but attacks could be indiscriminate and include foreigners.
 There’s also a risk that lone actors target foreigners.
 You should be vigilant at all times and take additional security precautions.